Calgary Board of Education: Senior high schools

 In Alberta, a senior high school teaches grades 10-12.
 However, some may not teach all three grades.
 Also, some are combined with junior high schools, which teach grades 7-9.
-The following is a list of senior high schools operated by the CBE as of 2005, taken from the CBE's complete list.
-The board divides the city into five areas.
+The following is a list of senior high schools operated by the CBE as of 2024, taken from the CBE's complete list.
+The board divides the city into seven areas.

 The CBE, in 2010, launched the CBE Chief Superintendent's Student Advisory Council - a group of high school students with student representation from each of the CBE's high school programs.
 They meet regularly with the CBE's Chief Superintendent, Christopher Usih, to discuss issues in the system and propose solutions.